 What are the Public Holidays in France?

 France has 11 national public holidays celebrated throughout the country, in addition to some regional holidays observed in specific areas.
-Here is a comprehensive list of these holidays along with additional information on regional variations:
+Below is a comprehensive list of these holidays, along with information on regional variations.

 National Public Holidays